adrianmazur-dev/coding-challenges/README.md

 ## 📝 About

-Repository containing my solutions to various programming challenges from platforms like SPOJ and LeetCode, implemented in C#.
+This repository contains my solutions to various programming challenges from platforms like SPOJ and LeetCode, implemented in C#.
 Each solution includes:
-- Link to the original problem
+- A link to the original problem
-- Problem description
+- A problem description
-- Detailed explanation of the implemented solution
+- A detailed explanation of the implemented solution
 - Source code in C#
 - Time and space complexity analysis